Badlishah of Kedah

 Sultan Badlishah also served as regent of Kedah between 1937 and 1943.
-In 1943, he was deposed by the Imperial Japanese Army, but was reinstated following their surrender and the end of the Japanese occupation of Malaya in 1945.
+In 1943, he was deposed by the Imperial Japanese Army, but was reinstated in 1945 following their surrender and the end of the Japanese occupation of Malaya.

 Family

 Sultan Badlishah was married twice.
 His first marriage was to Tunku Sofiah binti Almarhum Tunku Mahmud (born 1899) in 1922.
-The marriage produced an heir, who was the fifth and fourteenth King of Malaysia and the Sultan of Kedah, Sultan Abdul Halim Mu'adzam Shah.
-Tunku Sofia died in 1934 caused by an automobile accident.
+The marriage produced an heir, Sultan Abdul Halim who was the fifth King of Malaysia and the 28th Sultan of Kedah.
+Tunku Sofiah died in 1934 in an automobile accident.